 Prepare for the worst

-Keeping these points handy to deal with difficult situations:
+Associates should keep these points handy to deal with difficult situations:

-• Acknowledge the customer with a friendly gesture (smiles are covered by masks!) and listen.
+- Acknowledge the customer with a friendly gesture (smiles are covered by masks!) and listen.

 While ‘listening’ sounds passive, it’s a very productive skill.
 When a customer brings something to your attention, their emotion will also help you to understand their unsaid needs or wants.
 If they’re in distress, acknowledge that and try as much as possible to operate from within their frame of reference.

-• Communicate what you can do about it, or assure them you will put them in touch with someone who can.
-And then actually do that.
+- Communicate what you can do about it, or assure them you will put them in touch with someone who can.
+And then actually do that, as quickly as possible.

 Customer service data will help you to coach your associates to conduct business safely and effectively.
 From a management perspective it is important to keep customer service as a separate area of focus from simply relying on staff for customer insights.

 The best way to track your customer service and its impact on purchases is with the feedback funnel.
 First, a customer analytics solution (like Vision) measures the journey from passer-by traffic to POS.
-It will help you identify key patterns in how associate interactions are encouraging customers to reach the point of sale.
+It helps you identify key patterns in how associate interactions encourage customers to reach the point of sale.